 “You use the pupil premium grant well to provide a range of support for disadvantaged pupils and their families.
 The wraparound care provided by leaders and the additional health and welfare workers employed at St Margaret’s ensure that disadvantaged pupils’ needs are met and that these pupils are consequently well-placed to learn effectively”.

 Ofsted Report 2018

-We know we use our Pupil Premium budget to support our PP pupils to achieve well.
+We know we use our Pupil Premium Grant to support our PP pupils to achieve well.

-How have we spent the money at St Margaret’s?
+How do we spend the PPG at St Margaret’s?